A Monethera review after 6 months

 A more in-depth look at Monethera

 Monethera is located in Tallinn, Estonia, and it currently has 15 employees.
 In the 2 years functioning as a private investment fund, it held a portfolio of 36 projects worth a bit over 6 million EUR.

-While Monethera is very new, and it doesn’t have yet any track record, its management team has decades of experience in the financial sector.
+While Monethera is very new, and it doesn’t have yet an extensive track record, its management team has decades of experience in the financial sector.
 You can read more on the company and their team on their Linkedin profile:

 - Andis Taubergs – CEO, with around 20 years of project management experience in various companies